donovm4/learning-terraform/README.md

 - `terraform fmt` formats your configuration file(s); returns the name of files it modifies, if any.
 - `terraform validate` allows you to validate if your configuration is syntatically valid and consistent
 - `terraform show` allows you to inspect the current state with resource properties and meta-data.
-- `terraform state list` shows a list of resource created in the state
+- `terraform state list` shows a list of resources created in the state
   > `terraform state` will show a full of available subcommands and options
   > `terraform state mv <current_reference> <target_reference>` allows to move an item in the state.
   > `terraform state show <name_of_resource>` will show a resource in the state
 - `terraform console` allows you to test with functions and expressions
+- `terraform login` initiates login processes to authenticate within Terraform Cloud using the CLI to manage workspaces and run operations.
+- `terraform state pull` retrieves the new remote state file for that workspace

 #### Terraform Lifecycle